volunteercjt/capstone_da9_chase/README.md

 I found an article that talks about the median wages based on education attained (https://www.bls.gov/careeroutlook/2023/data-on-display/education-pays.htm).
 I would like to dig a little deeper and see if there is a difference depending on the state you live in.
 My starting point would be to define how much a college education costs in each state, the salary a person would earn with that degree in each state, and how long it would take to pay back student loans on that salary.
 If possible, I will branch out from there and see if area of study makes a difference and if so, how much?
 Furthermore, are some degrees a better value than others?

 ### Data being used:
+Data tables went through multiple iterations before landing on a final usable product.
+My outline for each is below and follows this format (starting raw data --> end file)

 1. Summary data on the amount of student loans at over 6000 schools in the US.
+(Data_9-23-2023---178.csv --> Data_9-23-2023---178_CT2.csv)
 2. US census data comparing median earnings by age and Bachelor’s degree major.
+(ACSDT1Y2022.B15014-2023-09-24T024237.xlsx --> ACSDT1Y2022.B15014-2023-09-24T024237_lots_of_rows_CT1.csv)
 3. US census data comparing median earnings by sex and education attained.
-4. [Add an outline of which data files used.]
+(ACSDT1Y2022.B20004-2023-09-24T024536.xlsx --> ACSDT1Y2022.B20004-2023-09-24T024536_lots_of_rows_CT1.csv)

+Further cleaning, organization, and calculations to create graphs and Power BI visualization were done using a combination of Python and Excel.

 ### Goals:
 1. Define the average amount of student loans spent in each state based on the amount of education pursued.
 Use the calulations highlighted here (https://climbcredit.com/resources/finance-loans/how-to-calculate-monthly-loan-payments/) to determine the grand total adjusted for years of study and interest if paying back in 10 years.